-Although there are some excellent wooden balance bikes available from manufacturers such as Kiddimoto, John Crane and Early Rider – the majority of balance bikes on the market today are made from metal, and a large number of those are made from lightweight steel.
+Although there are some excellent wooden balance bikes available from manufacturers such as Kiddimoto, Boppi and Prince Lionheart – the majority of balance bikes on the market today are made from metal, and a large number of those are made from lightweight steel.

 The technology used to create balance bikes is very advanced, so this means that steel balance bikes can be tough, lightweight and can take most of the knocks that a 2, 3 or 4 year old can throw at them!

-Steel bikes can also be painted in many different colours, so there is a huge range available from bright pink to oasis blue and stylish red or green.
+Steel balance bikes are much closer in appearance to a real bike than wooden balance bikes, and they can also be painted in many different colours, so there is a huge range available from bright pink to oasis blue and stylish red or green.

 Another benefit of steel balance bikes is that they are usually more adjustable than wooden balance bikes.
 This means that a good steel balance bike should be able to last your child from learning to ride until when they are ready to graduate to a pedal bike.

 Steel balance bikes are also usually able to accommodate heavier riders than aluminium bikes, so once again if you choose a bike with a large range of saddle heights it should take them from learning to ride at 2 or 3 through to a much larger bike.

 Steel balance bikes do have some disadvantages.
 They are not as environmentally friendly as wooden balance bikes which are usually made from materials such as recycled birch plywood.

 Additionally, if you get a chip in your bike it could turn to rust over time.
 However, they should not rust over the course of their lifetime, unless they are left out in the rain – which we would not recommend!

 Finally, although steel balance bikes closely resemble ‘real bikes’ in appearance, they cannot be painted in quite such a large range of funky patterns and styles like the Kiddimoto range of bikes.
 This is not really a disadvantage, just one of the differences between the types of bikes.